aaronse/V1EngineeringInc-Docs/docs/lowrider/index.md

 #### Initial Squaring

 To square the machine you need to mark 4 points and measure the diagonal.
 This is how we set the Y axis homing to square the machine relative to the rail.

-You will probably need to repeat this a couple times to get it under 1mm difference.
+Put a large square (e.g. Framing square) on your Y rail and project a line all the way across.
+That will get your y min blocks real real close.

+The Y rail is the truth, not your table.
+Build a square table, then mount the rail as square as you can, once that rail is down the table edges mean nothing.

+Expect to easily get it under 2mm, getting under 1mm takes couple of tries, or more for very large builds.

 You can cable tie a pen to the vacuum mount as shown below, or here is a pen mount that fits on most router bodies.
 [V1 Printables](https://www.printables.com/model/237997-basic-lr3-pen-mount)